ssrome/100-days-of-code/log.md

 ### Day 4: October 30, 2018

-**Today's Progress:** Worked through Applied Accessibility and Responsive Web Design Principles from Responsive Web Design Certification on freeCodeCamp
+**Today's Progress:** Worked through Applied Accessibility and Responsive Web Design Principles from the Responsive Web Design Certification on freeCodeCamp

 **Thoughts:**  It's been a while since I've tackled this part of front end design, so not only was it a good refresher but I also learnt some things I wasn't aware of.